San Nicolò e San Severo, Bardolino

-The Church of San Nicolò and San Severo is the Neoclassical parish church in the Roman-Latin rite of Bardolino, a small comune located at the Lake Garda in the Province of Verona, Italy.
+The Church of San Nicolò and San Severo is the Latin Church parish church of the Catholic Church in Bardolino, a small comune located at the Lake Garda in the Province of Verona, Italy.
+Its architecture is of a neoclassical construction.

 History

 The church was built in the years 1830-1844 by the architect Bartolomeo Giuliari as a neoclassical temple, replacing the original small church of St Nicolò (13th century).
 The façade was finished in 1880.
 It has a monumental porch with four Corinthian columns.

 The interior has the form of a Latin cross with the transept covered by barrel vaults and the cross vault is covered by a lowered dome.
 The walls are covered by semi-columns, friezes and cornices of various styles.